 You can click on a logo, name or ‘Visit’ link to view the individual member profile page.
 This contains further information about each member.

 Case study 2 – SuperConnection consultants directory

-SuperConnection have a WordPress member directory listing their expert consultants.
+SuperConnection has a WordPress member directory, listing their expert consultants.
 Each consultant has attended their training and is available for consultation.